buchgr/bazel-remote/README.md

 #### LDAP

-LDAP is an additional authentication method for the cache.
-It can be used via command line args, the config file or env variables.
+There is also an experimental LDAP authentication method.
+A configuration file is advised to avoid leaking the ldap.bind_password value to local users, but command line arguments are also supported.

+Note that the configuration options for this feature might change while the feature is still considered "experimental".

 ```bash
 $ docker run -v /path/to/cache/dir:/data \